kh40sx/infoset/README.md

 4. Threaded polling of devices for data.
 Fast.
 5. Support for Cisco and Juniper gear.
 More expected to added with time.
 6. Support for SNMPv2 and/or SNMPv3 for all configured network devices.
+7. `infoset` has a number of fault tolerant features aimed at making it resilient in unstable computing environemnts.
+ 1. Agents collecting data can tolerate the loss of communication with the central server by caching data locally until the server returns online.
+ 2. The infoset server can tolerate the loss of communication with its database by caching the data locally until the database returns online.
+ 3. The `infoset` configuration is entirely stored in files.
+This allows it to collect data in the absense of a database, such as during maintenance or an outage.
+ 4. Backups are simple.
+Just dave the entire contents of the `infoset` directory tree including hidden files, and save a copy of the database for your performance data.

 We are always looking for more contributors!